 There are also a number of other bulk supply agreements between the two companies that allow water to be transferred in emergencies or for planned maintenance during periods of low customer demand.
-These comprise two export agreements to Severn Trent at the south-east and north-west boundaries of our supply area, and an import agreement from Severn Trent at the southernmost tip of our distribution system.
+These comprise export agreements to Severn Trent at the south-east and north-west boundaries of our supply area, and various small import agreements from Severn Trent.
 However, it is very unlikely that these bulk supplies will be available to either company in a drought other than under very restricted and short-term conditions.